FAQ DIFFERENTIATED RIGHTS

 DEVE-SCOL-Tuile-FAQ DROITS DIFFÉRENCIÉS

-Un automatic partial exemption from differentiated registration fees will therefore be applied to all students subject to differentiated fees enrolled in a national diploma who are nationals of one of the countries listed in color (see right-hand column).
+Anautomatic partial exemption from the differentiated registration fee will therefore be applied to all students subject to the differentiated fee who are registered for a national diploma , nationals of countries listed in color (see right-hand column)

 Frequently asked questions :